-Bassam N. Ibrahim is a co-chair of the Intellectual Property Section and former Trademark Practice Group leader.
-His practice covers all aspects of the firm’s trademark, domain names, dilution, unfair competition and false advertisement practice.
+Bassam N. Ibrahim's practice covers all aspects of the firm’s trademark, domain names, dilution, unfair competition and false advertisement practice.
 He regularly counsels domestic and international clients in a wide range of industries on all phases of trademark, unfair competition and copyright law.

 He assists clients on trademark portfolio management, prosecution, strategic counseling, and oppositions and cancellation actions before the Trademark Trial and Appeal Board (TTAB) of the U.S. Patent and Trademark Office.
 He represents a diverse range of clients in all business segments.
 He has extensive experience in managing large domestic and international trademark portfolios.